Patrick Sells is launching a new venture that aims to bridge two sectors he knows well.

 “We're just trying to expedite the, ‘Who should I be talking to?’’ part.
 That's where I think the most time is lost,” Sells said.
 “Then more time can actually be freed up to spend on deeper due diligence, which hopefully helps the bank avoid issues.”

-Anecdotally, Sells said he is aware of banks and credit unions sharing knowledge and advice on fintech partnerships, but the process, he said, is still very analog.
+Anecdotally, Sells said he is aware of banks and credit unions sharing knowledge and advice on fintech partnerships, but the process, he added, is still very analog.

 “Our observation is that that’s all happening and it's very effective in theory, because you can really trust the other banker that you're talking to, but it's just not easy to find the right banks to talk to.”